RoelvandenBerg/machinelearning/README.md

 # machinelearning

-This is still a work in progress.
-The goal is to create a port to Python from my Octave code for the Stanford Machine Learning course: https://www.coursera.org/course/ml
+This is a port to Python from (part of) my Octave code for the Stanford Machine Learning course, with some extra functionality (ability to handle different sizes of neural nets : https://www.coursera.org/course/ml

 required packages: